Digital & Analytics Article

 Closing the Trust Gap has never been more difficult in today’s world.
 Here are some reasons why:

-When 60% of bank traffic comes bots and not trusted customers … how does a bank know who to let in or who to block?
+When 60% of bank traffic comes from bots and not trusted customers … how does a bank know who to let in or who to block?

 In a world where synthetic ID fraud accounts for 85% of ID related fraud … how does a bank know who’s a real customer and who’s not?